Point-in-polygon queries#

 Then, which one should you use?
 Well, it depends:

-• if you have many points and just one polygon and you try to find out which one of them is inside the polygon: You might need to iterate over the points and check one at a time if it is within() the polygon.
+• If you have many points and just one polygon and want to find out which points are inside the polygon, you might need to iterate over the points and check one at a time if it is within() the polygon.

-• if you have many polygons and just one point and you want to find out which polygon contains the point: You might need to iterate over the polygons until you find a polygon that contains() the point specified
+• If you have many polygons and just one point and want to find out which polygon contains the point, you might need to iterate over the polygons until you find one that contains() the point.

 Point-in-polygon queries on geopandas.GeoDataFrames#